 All Actors are part of the same Clinical Affinity Domain

-Figure 10.7-1: - Example Security Domain Relationships
+Figure 10.7.1-1: Example Security Domain Relationships

-Security and Privacy can be further addressed through the application of IHE-BPPC, IHE-XUA.
+Security and Privacy can be further addressed through the application of the BPPC and XUA Profiles.
 See these profiles for their impact and use.